kisslim/zen-of-vibe-coding/README.md

 10. **Your AI lives in a terminal, but your terminal should be everywhere.**
 11. **Your AI should never change in one project and always act as a pure function with no side effects and random outputs.**
 12. **Do not trust your AI service provider unless your are the provider itself.**
-13. **A good idea emerges good codes written by AI which can not be losslessly compressed into idea with same length again with AI without that good idea.**
+13. **A good idea emerges good code written by AI which can not be losslessly compressed into idea with same length again with AI without that good idea.**